 Through Welinske & Associates, Joe produces the UX Writer Conference three times per year.

-Joe recently published the book, Developing User Assistance for Mobile Apps.
-He also teaches courses for Bellevue College, the University of California, and the University of Washington.
-Check out the Events page for upcoming classes and industry presentations.
+Joe’s latest published book is Developing User Assistance for Mobile Apps.
+He has taught courses for Bellevue College, the University of California, and the University of Washington.

 Joe was the publisher and managing editor of the Online Help Journal.
 This publication was founded as the printed WinHelp Journal in 1994 to provide subscribers with the latest news and techniques concerning professional Help system development.
 Joe has also taught at the University of Washington in the Department of Technical Communication, the University of Santa Cruz, and Bellevue Community College.
 He regularly provides featured talks at chapters of the Society for Technical Communication.
 Joe served two terms as President of the Puget Sound Chapter of STC.
 He served as Membership Director for the Puget Sound Chapter of the Usability Professionals Association.